mehdipourfar/rss_feed/README.md

   ```

 - List of channels:
-  Result of this api is paginated.
-You can move to pages by setting limit and offset as querystring.
+  Result of this api is paginated by `limit` and `offset` querystring.
   You can also set subscribed=true in querystring to filter subscribed channels.

   ```